Richard Karl von Garbe

-Richard Karl von Garbe (9 March 1857, Bredow, Szcezecin - 22 September 1927, Tübingen) was a German-Polish professor of philosophy, who made significant contributions to documenting and studying Indian philosophical texts and concepts.
+Richard Karl von Garbe (9 March 1857, Bredow, Szczecin - 22 September 1927, Tübingen) was a German professor of philosophy, who made significant contributions to documenting and studying Indian philosophical texts and concepts.

 Life and education

-Von Garbe was born on 9 March 1857 at Bredow, near Stettin (now Szcezecin) in Poland.
-He was taught at Stettin in the Marienstiftsgymnasium by the polymath Hermann Grassmann, from whom he learned Sanskrit, completing his arbitur in 1873.
+Von Garbe was born on 9 March 1857 at Bredow, near Stettin (now Szczecin) in the Kingdom of Prussia.
+He was taught at Stettin in the Marienstiftsgymnasium by the polymath Hermann Grassmann, from whom he learned Sanskrit, completing his abitur in 1873.
 He went on to study at the Tübingen University, where he continued his education in Sanskrit with German Indologist Rudolph von Roth, who had recently published the Sanskrit Wörterbuch, a substantial dictionary of the Sanskrit language.
 He completed his Ph.D. in 1876.